F5Networks/f5-azure-arm-templates/azure-update-bigip-image.md

 ## Changing the BIG-IP VE image in an F5 ARM template
 The following procedure describes how to update an F5 ARM template to use a different BIG-IP image than the one referenced in the template.
-This is useful if your organization has standardized on a particular version of a template, and the BIG-IP image SKU  referenced by the template has been retired from the Azure platform for reasons such as a vulnerability is discovered in the BIG-IP image used by the template.
+This is useful if your organization has standardized on a particular version of a template, and the BIG-IP image SKU  referenced by the template has been retired from the Azure platform, for reasons such as a vulnerability is discovered in the BIG-IP image used by the template.

 Refer to the [Azure ARM Template Matrix](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md) to ensure proper compatibility of BIG-IP versions for particular releases.
 The BIG-IP version must be in the same family (for example, if you deployed using a v13 image, you use any v13.x image in the template).